What are the criteria for enroling in TARGetKids!?

 My child suffers from a chronic condition.
 Can he/she still participate?

-If the chronic condition does not interfere with your child’s growth and development (eg asthma), he/she may participate.
+If the chronic condition does not interfere with your child’s growth and development (e.g. asthma), they may participate.

 My child was born prematurely.
 Can he/she still participate?

-Parents and children can participate for as long as they are able and interested.
+You and your children can participate for as long as you want to and are interested.

 How many children are in the study so far?